datajoint/datajoint-python/docs/src/query/universals.md

 For example, you may like to query the university database for the complete list of students' home cities, along with the number of students from each city.
-The :ref:`schema <query-example>` for the university database does not have a table for cities and states.
+The [schema](example-schema.md) for the university database does not have a table for cities and states.
 A virtual table can fill the role of the nonexistent base table, allowing queries that would not be possible otherwise.